 Do Huskies Need a Lot of Space?

-If your husky is receiving a great amount of exercise, preferably 1 hour in the morning and another in the evening, of high-intensity activities, they will likely be happy to rest in between.
+If your husky is receiving a great amount of exercise, preferably one hour in the morning and another hour in the evening they will be happy to rest in between.

 Can a Husky Live In An Apartment?

 Huskies are perfectly capable of living in apartments and if you do live in an apartment, you shouldn’t let the space issue hold you back.

 But keep in mind, this is only achievable if you provide your husky with enough daily exercise.